spine-tools/Spine-Toolbox/docs/source/main_window.rst

 Below is an example on how you can customize the main window.
 In the picture, a user has created a project *My First Project*, and created one project item from each of the six categories.
-A Data Store called *Database*, a Data Connection called *Data files*, A Tool called *Julia model*, a View called *View*, a Data Interface called *Mapper*, and a Data Exporter called *Gdx Exporter*.
+A Data Store called *Database*, a Data Connection called *Data files*, A Tool called *Julia model*, a View called *View*, an Importer called *Mapper*, and an Exporter called *Exporter*.
 The project items are also listed in the *Project* dock widget.

 .. image:: img/main_window_my_first_project_six_project_items.png
    :align: center